 - “Why are the custom store page for Snapchat converting less than our default product page?”

 - “What’s our data-driven methodology for all our 35 custom store pages to make sure they’re the right ones for each custom audience?”

 With many new native App Store features for ASO the standard will be higher, and there won’t be a reason to avoid using these tools for ASO as they’ll be readily available to all.

 The Storemaven Solution: New Platform to Manage Your iOS 15 Custom Product Pages

-The Storemaven team have been preparing for these changes, and we’re working on expanding our platform to allow all ASO and UA teams an easy way to manage creative optimization for iOS on top of the new App Store ASO features.
+The Storemaven team have been preparing for these changes, and we’ve created a platform for Custom Product Page testing, which allows all ASO and UA teams an easy way to manage creative optimization for iOS on top of the new App Store ASO features.
 Request a demo with Storemaven to learn more.

 We’ll enable you to make the best decisions when testing for organic traffic on your default Product Page, as well as make decisions around the right Custom Product Pages for every paid UA segment.

 As we learned in the past six years, A/B testing is a tactical tool.
 It is part of a strategic solution for creative optimization in the app store.
 Using technology alone won’t really help you achieve your install growth goals without employing the right decision-making methodologies.

 With iOS 15 and beyond, we will continue our journey to democratize mobile growth and ASO expertise by providing our guidance and App Store Creative Optimization and test management services in this new era.